Safer changing rooms

 Keeping yourself safer as an adult

-Responsible adults will want to keep children safe and will respect their boundaries.
+Responsible adults want to keep children safe and respect their boundaries.
 If you can understand and communicate appropriate boundaries to other people, this helps tamariki and rangatahi feel safer around you as an adult.
 It also keeps you safer, too.

 Follow the guidelines below to keep yourself safer as an adult.